luker983/qr-code-stl-generator/README.md

 PrusaSlicer is what I use to slice my prints and it has a really cool feature that allows you to pause prints at a certain layer to change filaments.
 Simply import the STL, set the layer where you wanna swap, then the printer will pause at that layer and allow for a filament swap.
 I'm told that other slicers like Cura also have this feature.

+#### Multi-Color Printing

+I don't have a multi-color printer, but I attempted to implement an option that would generate three different STLs so that they can be printed in different colors within the same layer.
+To enable this, set `multi = True` in `qr_blend.py`.
+If you try it, please let me know if it works or not!

 ## Troubleshooting

 * Make sure you're using 3.x